Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 The French Broad River is one of the ancient rivers which flows across and throughout North Carolina and Tennessee rather than down from the Southern Appalachian mountains.
 The river was flowing like this before the Appalachian mountains were created.
 It cut a path through the Southern Appalachians as they were created.

 Douglas Dam was built on the lower French Broad by the TVA during the 1940’s and is one of the larger developments on a tributary on the Tennessee River; other include Norris Lake, Cherokee Lake and the Clinch River.

 Species Found in the French Broad

 Before human civilization in Western North Carolina, it was said the French Broad River was full of sturgeon and musky.
-While there are still musky (esox) in the river there are also plenty smallmouth bass, brown and rainbow trout.
-Different parts of the river are more concentrated with one species than the other.
-Contact Southern Appalachian Anglers to learn more about the French Broad River for musky fishing, smallmouth fishing and/or trout.
+French Broad River fishing in Asheville, NC offers anglers of all skill levels to fish for multiple species.
+While there are still musky (esox) in the river there are also plenty trophy smallmouth bass.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.